 If you plan to be in this role for several years, make sure the company is growing so you can grow with the company.

 6. Who do you consider your top competitor, and why?

 You should already have an idea of the company’s major competitors, but it can be useful to ask your interviewer for their thoughts.
-Naturally, they will be able to give you insight you can’t find anywhere else.
+Naturally, they will be able to give you the insight you can’t find anywhere else.

 7. What are the biggest opportunities facing the company/department right now?

-This question shows your drive to seize opportunity and may help you learn more about where the company will be focusing over the next several months.
+This question shows your drive to seize the opportunity and may help you learn more about where the company will be focusing over the next several months.

 8. What are the biggest challenges facing the company/department right now?

 On the flip side, you may want to ask about challenges.
 This question can help you uncover trends and issues in the industry and perhaps identify areas where your skills could save the day.

 9. What do you like best about working for this company?